Skip to main content

 note

-In 2D, revolute joints are spherical joints are the same thing.
+In 2D, revolute joints and spherical joints are the same thing.
 Therefore, there is no SphericalJoint type in 2D (use the RevoluteJoint type instead).

 The revolute joint prevents any relative movement between two rigid-bodies, except for relative rotations along one axis.
 This is typically used to simulate wheels, fans, etc. They are characterized by one local anchor as well as one local axis on each rigid-body.